Victoria Ska Fest

-The Victoria Ska Festival aka Ska Fest is a music festival that takes place every summer in Victoria British Columbia, Canada.
+The Victoria Ska and Reggae Festival aka "Ska Fest" is a music festival that takes place every summer in Victoria, British Columbia, Canada.
 The festival is organized and executed by the Victoria BC Ska Society, a non-profit organization, and over 200 volunteers.
 It is the longest running ska festival in North America.
+Despite its name, it has also featured artists from a broad spectrum of genres including punk rock, hip-hop, soul music, calypso music, jazz, and more.

-The 20th anniversary edition was scheduled for June 19 through 23, 2019 and was to feature Ky-mani Marley, Less Than Jake and Cherry Poppin' Daddies.
+The 20th anniversary edition occurred June 19 through 23, 2019 and featured Ky-mani Marley, Less Than Jake and Cherry Poppin' Daddies.

+The Ska Fest went on hiatus in 2020-21, and 2022 was the 21st annual edition.

 History

 The first Victoria Ska Festival was a one-day event on August 12, 2000 at Market Square, Victoria.
 By 2012 it had grown into a five-day event spanning multiple venues, and attracting 10,000 attendees over the course of the festival.
 Past notable headliners include Toots and the Maytals, Ky-Mani Marley, Skatalites, Dub FX, Easy Star All Stars, and Fishbone.

 The event was first organized by Dane Roberts to complete a practical term towards his degree at University of Victoria.
 The first festival featured The Scofflaws, King Django, Chris Murray and Pressure Cooker.

 2010 saw the festival expand into other media platforms by incorporating a "Sights and Stories art Exhibit" featuring recorded audio and visual documents from community members regarding the festival.

-2011 marked the 12th anniversary of the festival and featured a return to Market Square and an expanded schedule, making the festival five days long.
+2011 marked the 12th festival and featured a return to Market Square and an expanded schedule, making the festival five days long.
 The expansion of media platforms increased with the introduction of the Rocksteady Collective.
 This feature included live body painting, exclusive or unique performances and workshops with artists, as well as interactive art canvases allowing patrons to create their own Ska & Reggae Fest memories.
 Since its inclusion in 2011, the Rocksteady Collective has grown to host its own series of concerts during the festival, as well as hosting culinary arts and burlesque dancing, in addition to remaining the visual arts component of the festival.

+In 2015 the name was changed to the "Victoria Ska & Reggae Festival" to better describe the event's diverse programming.

+The festival went on hiatus in 2020-21.